-Choosing a web design agency is incredibly important.
-They will be responsible for designing and developing not only your site, but the first impression a customer will have about your brand and business.
+If you’re in the market for a new website, or you’re looking to redesign your current site, you’re probably wondering how to choose your web design agency.
+After all, the company you choose will be responsible for designing and developing your site, which gives the first impression a customer will have about your brand and business.
+It’s a big decision!

 So how do you pick which company to go with?
 Below we’re sharing 4 tips on to help you choose your web design agency and 5 questions to ask potential new web design partners.